githubharald/SimpleHTR/README.md

 * 5 CNN layers map the input image to a feature sequence of size 32x256
 * 2 LSTM layers with 256 units propagate information through the sequence and map the sequence to a matrix of size 32x80.
 Each matrix-element represents a score for one of the 80 characters at one of the 32 time-steps
 * The CTC layer either calculates the loss value given the matrix and the ground-truth text (when training), or it decodes the matrix to the final text with best path decoding or beam search decoding (when inferring)
-* Batch size is set to 50

 ![nn_overview](./doc/nn_overview.png)

-### Improve accuracy

-74% of the words from the IAM dataset are correctly recognized by the NN when using vanilla beam search decoding.
-If you need a better accuracy, here are some ideas how to improve it \[2\]:

-* Data augmentation: increase dataset-size by applying further (random) transformations to the input images.
-At the moment, only random distortions are performed.
-* Remove cursive writing style in the input images (see [DeslantImg](https://github.com/githubharald/DeslantImg)).
-* Increase input size (if input of NN is large enough, complete text-lines can be used, see [lamhoangtung/LineHTR](https://github.com/lamhoangtung/LineHTR)).
-* Add more CNN layers ([see discussion](https://github.com/githubharald/SimpleHTR/issues/38)).
-* Replace LSTM by 2D-LSTM.
-* Replace optimizer: Adam improves the accuracy, however, the number of training epochs increases ([see discussion](https://github.com/githubharald/SimpleHTR/issues/27)).
-* Decoder: use token passing or word beam search decoding \[4\] (see [CTCWordBeamSearch](https://github.com/githubharald/CTCWordBeamSearch)) to constrain the output to dictionary words.
-* Text correction: if the recognized word is not contained in a dictionary, search for the most similar one.

 ### Analyze model